 I’m not as pleased regarding the mud throwing at large companies which produce pesticides (insecticides, herbicides, fungicides), by people who do not bother to inform themselves well about this topic.
 We hear or read “pesticide is poison”, poison is bad, therefore the company is bad.
 Then we follow blindly organizations which state the same, feeling we’re doing well for our globe.
 I’m getting cranky whenever I read such statements.
 I wrote it before and I will continue to write this:

 “It is not all black and white !!!”

-Every morning I eat a banana with my youngest dog, conveniently forgetting (and how many of you with me), that banana is sprayed all over with awful scary substances.
+Every morning I eat a banana with our dog, conveniently forgetting (and how many of you with me), that banana is sprayed all over with awful scary substances.
 Pesticides are indeed categorized as poison and yes, you should not want those applied anywhere.
 At the same time, I am also realistic and I fully realize, we can’t feed over 7 billion people with vegetables cultivated by my simple house-kitchen-garden-method.

 What’s also conveniently forgotten by many people: cultivating fruit and vegetables (as well as meat, fish, seeds) can’t be done without money, food doesn’t miraculously grow anywhere spontaneously.
-Well, not anymore in the 21st century, where most people live and eat.
+Well, not anymore in the 21st century, right there where most people live and eat.